RonenNess/GeonBit.UI/README.md

 - Added icons support to Lists and Drop Down entities.
 - Added 'OnSameValueSelected' event to lists.

+### 4.2.1.1

+- Removed accidental constant offset for list icons, and made it based on padding + configurable.
+- Fixed lists text offset from icon to be with the offset property and not by adding spaces, which is less reliable.

 IMPORTANT MIGRATION NOTICE!
 If you want to use the new files dialog, you must include the new textures that were added to theme: `textures/file_icon.png` and `textures/folder_icon.png`.